 To have oversight of our operating system during the pandemic we have established weekly operational reporting of key statistics.
 These include reports of concern, entries into care and referrals to youth justice family group conferences.

-COVID-19 Oranga Tamariki Statistics June 2020 provides a snapshot of operations since early March 2020 (three weeks before the start of Alert Level 4) until the most recent available time period for each measure (prior to 9 June 2020).
+COVID-19 Oranga Tamariki Statistics - October 2020 provides a snapshot of key statistics since mid July 2020 until the most recent available time period for each measure.
 It also includes comparison to the same time last year.